omooladev/ShopCommerce/documentation/verbal-docs/index.md

 # Description

+## 29/02/24

 The [index.js](../../index.js) file served as the entry point for this application and the following was done:

-- The dotenv package used to load environment variables from a .env file was imported and attached to it was config() method used to parse the key-value pairs in the .env file and loads it in process.env where it can be easily accessed from the application.
+- The dotenv package used to load environment variables from a .env file was imported and attached to it was config() method used to parse the key-value pairs in the .env file and loads it into process.env where it can be easily accessed from the application.
 - The [app.js](../../app.js) file was imported
 - The PORT number and MONGO URI which serves as a connection string to the